Bilboes

 Alice Morse Earle's 1896 Curious Punishments of Bygone Days showed readers what bilboes did to the legs of lawbreakers.

 Bilboes (plurale tantum) are iron restraints normally placed on a person's ankles.
-They have commonly been used as leg shackles to restrain prisoners for different purposes until the modern ages.
+They were commonly used as leg shackles to restrain prisoners for different purposes until modern times.
 Bilboes were also used on slave ships, such as the Henrietta Marie.

-According to legend, the device was invented in Bilbao and was imported into England by the ships of the Spanish Armada for use on prospective English prisoners.
-The Oxford English Dictionary notes that the term was used in English well before then.
+According to legend, the device was invented in Bilbao and brought to England by the ships of the Spanish Armada of 1588 for use on prospective English prisoners.
+The Oxford English Dictionary notes that the term occurs in English before then.

 Description

 Bilboes consist of a pair of U-shaped iron bars (shackles) with holes in the ends, through which an iron rod is inserted.
 The rod mostly has a large knob on one end, and a slot in the other end into which a wedge or a padlock is driven to secure the assembly.
 Bilboes occur in different sizes, ranging from regular large ones to smaller sizes particularly fitting women's ankles and even sizes to restrain the wrists.
 The rod can also be fastened to a wall or a rigid trestle as it was mostly used in prisons.
 This way the person is restrained to stay put, while only allowing movement of the feet sideways inside the limited range the rod allows for.